snikproject/blog/_posts/2017-01-12-propertyvalidation.md

 The assertion "$D$ is the *domain* of $p$" means that $\forall (s,p,o) \in T: s \in D$, where $T$ is the set of all triples in some triple store.
 Analogously, "$R$ is the *range* of $p$" means that $\forall (s,p,o) \in T: o \in R$.
 In the following, we will tackle the domain exemplarily, the range is analogous.
-Using the Semantic Web default open world assumption, we can only prove that a certain resource $r$ is *not* an instance of a class $D$, if there is some class $X$ so that $r \in X$ and $X \cap D = \emptyset$.
+Using the Semantic Web default open-world assumption, we can only prove that a certain resource $r$ is *not* an instance of a class $D$, if there is some class $X$ so that $r \in X$ and $X \cap D = \emptyset$.
 Otherwise, the open word assumption entails that we simply do not know if the fact $r \in D$ is true or not.
-As we do not have enough disjunctive information in our ontology, and we want to know if those triples are missing *there* even if they *may* be somewhere else, we use the closed world assumption in the following.
+As we do not have enough disjunctive information in our ontology, and we want to know if those triples are missing *there* even if they *may* be somewhere else, we use the closed-world assumption in the following.
 Now we can formulate a naive SPARQL 1.1 query that finds triples violating a property's domain:

 ### Naive Domain Verification Query